gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 ## Microcontroller Support

 I2C is a very popular protocol and is supported by most microcontrollers.
 Some examples of microcontroller I2C support include the TI MSP430 Enhanced Universal Serial Communication Interface (eUSCI),[ PSoC 3, 4, and 5LP I2C drag'n'drop modules](/programming/microcontrollers/psoc/components#i2c) (both integrated and hardware fabric versions), and the Atmel Atmega TWI peripheral.

+### I2C Programmable Analog And Digital Noise Filters

+Some microcontrollers provide programmable analog and/or digital noise filters for their I2C peripherals.

+An example of a microcontroller that provides both analog and digital filters is the STM32F0 range by STmicroelectronics.